 LED KX3 MSG DESCRIPTION SWR Ant Err Occurs if a high SWR is presented by the antenna with sufficient RF power output to harm the amplifier or ATU.
-If your KXPA100 has the ATU installed, be sure you selected the correct antenna and perform a tune operation (see page 20 or page 23 as applicable).
+If your KXPA100 has the ATU installed, be sure you selected the correct antenna and perform a tune operation (see page 23 or page 29 as applicable).
 If an ATU tune operation won't correct the error, you will need to make appropriate changes to your antenna.
 Pin Hi P In Excessive RF drive to the KXPA100.
 Reduce the RF drive level.
 At moderately excessive drive the 3 dB attenuator is switched in automatically.
 The ATT LED will blink while the attenuator is switched in.
 It will switch out again after a brief delay.
 If the RF drive causes the attenuator to switch in and out, place the rear-panel 3 dB ATTEN switch to IN and increase drive as necessary up to a maximum of 10 watts.
-Po Hi P Out RF output from the amplifier is excessive.
+If the KXPA100 is being used with an FT-817 or other transceiver using the FT-817 interface cable, ALC should control the drive so that the attenuator does not switch in.
+If you experience the attenuator switching, check the interface cable ALC connection (see the FT-817 schematic diagram on page 43). Ро Hi P Out RF output from the amplifier is excessive.
 Reduce the RF drive level.
-Temp Hi T Temperature of the amplifier final transistor heat sink is too high.
+Temp Ні Т Temperature of the amplifier final transistor heat sink is too high.
 Reduce the power output from the amplifier or reduce the antenna SWR.
 I HI Cur Excessive dc current drawn by the final amplifier.
 Normally occurs when the SWR presented by the antenna is too high.
 Reduce the power or the SWR.
 Be sure your RF output is not over 100 watts.
 If the ATU is installed, perform a tune operation to reduce the SWR.
 If not, adjust your antenna as needed to reduce the SWR or reduce the RF output power.
 Sys Fault n n is a fault code letter.
-See Faults on page 28 for a list of the faults.
+See Faults on page 34 for a list of the faults.
 Com (none) Normally blinks during a firmware load.
 If not blinking, something has interrupted the firmware load.